reactjs/react.dev/src/content/reference/react/index.md

 </Intro>

-Our The React reference documentation is broken down into functional subsections:
+The React reference documentation is broken down into functional subsections:

 ## React {/*react*/}